 Water and Carbon cycles

-This section of our specification focuses on the major stores of water and carbon at or near the Earth’s surface and the dynamic cyclical relationships associated with them.
+This section focuses on the major stores of water and carbon at or near the Earth’s surface and the dynamic cyclical relationships associated with them.
 These are major elements in the natural environment and understanding them is fundamental to many aspects of physical geography.

 This focuses on the lithosphere and the atmosphere, which intermittently but regularly present natural hazards to human populations, often in dramatic and sometimes catastrophic fashion.
 By exploring the origin and nature of earthquakes, volcanoes, storms and fires and the various ways in which people respond to them, you will be able to engage with many dimensions of the relationships between people and the environments they occupy.